hamzeh-shaghlil/terrform-task/README.md

 ## userdata.sh

-**This shell script is used to bootstrap the EC2 instance, including the following steps:**
+**This Userdata file include the shell script that used to bootstrap the EC2 instance, including the following steps:**
   ```
 1. Update the apt package index.
 2. Install packages to allow apt to use a repository over HTTPS: